Applying for Supplementary Assessment

 Some Supplementary examinations held by the Topic Coordinator or School may be scheduled earlier/later than these dates.
 You will be notified by your Faculty/School if this is the case.

 Supplementary Examination Timetables are released via the Student Information System and undergoes the same process to that of the main semester examinations.
-The Provisional examination timetable for the Semester 1 2013 Supplementary Examination period may be released (if possible) on Saturday 20 July with a Final timetable to be released by 8pm on Sunday 21 July.
+The Provisional examination timetable for the Semester 2 2013 Supplementary Examination period will be released around the beginning of January with a Final timetable to be released by the end of January 2014.
 All students are reminded to monitor their Flinders email accounts and Student Information System for any important Supplementary Examination correspondence.

 Supplementary examination dates for 2013

 - 22 - 27 July 2013 (Semester 1 topics only)